 Biochemistry and Molecular Biology

-Assistant Professor, Basic Science Division, Institute of Human Virology
+Assistant Professor, Division of Infectious Agents and Cancer, Institute of Human Virology

 725 W. Lombard Street, S413

 1988-1995 M.S.
 Biochemistry, Catholic University of Nijmegen, the Netherlands

 1996-2000 Ph.D.
 Biochemistry, Free University of Amsterdam, the Netherlands

 The innate immune system has evolved as an ancient defense system against infection.
 Effectors of innate immunity include a variety of innate immune cells as well as antimicrobial peptides (AMPs).
 Antimicrobial peptides are ancient components of the innate immunity.
 These molecules interact with and rapidly inactivate infectious agents by a mechanism which is generally mediated by disruption of the integrity of the microbial membranes.
 In mammals, AMPs are synthesized and secreted in those tissues that are exposed to environmental microbes, such as skin and mucosal epithelia, where they provide an immediate-early defense against infection.
 Accumulating evidence indicates that AMPs act not only as innate microbicidal agents, but can mediate a range of other biological effects, such as modulation of transcriptional responses in host cells, chemotaxis of inflammatory and immune cells, re-epithelization of healing skin, induction of angiogenesis and apoptosis of transformed and immune cells, thereby linking the innate to the adaptive immune system.
 Dr. de Leeuw's main interest is the molecular characterization of the biological activities of host defense peptides to evaluate their potential as novel anti-infective drugs.